 Center cabinets contain both master and slave components.
 Center cabinets are extension cabinets used in multi-lane applications.
-An unlimited number of center cabinets can be added.

-The center portion of the center cabinet contains the main turnstile controller, I/O control board, two motors and two motor controller boards, power supply, safety sensors for both the master and slave side of the center cabinet, two moving barriers, and a power switch located at the base on the secured side of the master side.
+The center cabinet contains the main turnstile controller, I/O control board, two motors and two motor control boards, power supply, sensors for both the master and slave side of the center cabinet, two moving barrier arms, and a power switch located at the base on the secured side.

-The top channel of the center cabinet contains master and slave side operational sensors, two drive systems, and two user status displays that communicate turnstile status to the user.
-Two card readers are normally installed during installation underneath the lid below the user status display on both sides of the center cabinet top channel.
+The reveal of the center cabinet contains two user status displays that communicate lane status to the user.
+Two card readers are normally installed during installation underneath the lid below the user status display on both sides of the center cabinet reveal.